High pile is making a comeback! So follow these simple measures to keep yours looking new.

 Shake It Out

-Take the dried rug outdoors and firmly shake it to remove any loose dirt or dust.
+Take the dried rug outdoors and firmly shake it to remove any loose dirt or dirt.

 Next, if the shag rug is less than 3 or 4 feet wide, fold it in half, face-down, over a clean porch railing or the back of a chair, and beat the rug from the back side to dislodge stubborn dirt particles.
 Use enough force to shake the extra dirt away, but keep your objective in mind and be careful not to harm the railing or chair in the process.